phartz/service-broker-cli/README.md

 Service Broker CLI is a commandline to to interact with a cloud foundry like service broker.
 It was written to reduce to time to test changes on a service broker in the development phase.

+## Download and install
+Service broker cli is written in [`golang`](https://golang.org).
+It is designed to use only standard libraries.

+Downlad the repo with `go get phartz.dedyn.io/gogs/phartz/service-broker-cli` then change the current path with cd `cd $GOPATH/src/phartz.dedyn.io/gogs/phartz/service-broker-cli`.

+Install with `go install service-broker-cli`and build with `go build -o sb`.

+Now you can copy it to your bin folder `cp sb /usr/local/bin`

 ## Usage
 ```
 $sb help